 We ask that no more than five people come to the appointment, so the bride plus four people accompanying her.
 If you have more people you’d like to include, then we can set you up with all kinds of virtual options to include them from a distance and make sure they don’t miss out.

-You can bring kids, but you might want to read our blog about who to bring to your bridal appointment with you before making this decision.
+Absolutely.
 Sometimes it isn’t possible to leave your kids with someone, and we understand.
 But we have seen many small children react poorly to being told not to touch the bride when she’s in a gown, and this can cause unnecessary stress for her.
 Above all, please remember that the gowns she’s trying do need to be treated with care, and we ask that you respect the gowns we carry.

 You can take pictures of yourself in the gowns you try, but we do caution that pictures are taken with a cell phone, of a gown that doesn’t necessarily fit, can change how you remember your gown.
 Pictures can lead to confusion, so please keep that in mind.
 But of course, once you say yes, you are more than welcome to take several photos of your gown!